आदिशेष

 Adisesha: The Thousand-Headed Serpent Supporting the World

 Adisesha, also known as Shesha, is the thousand-headed serpent on whom Lord Vishnu reposes in Vaikunta, the heavenly abode.
 Floating upon the sea of milk in Vaikunta, Adisesha plays a central role in Hindu cosmology.
 He is the first-born among serpents, the son of Kadru (a daughter of Daksha) and the sage Kashyapa.
+As a divine serpent, Adisesha belongs to the greater lineage of the Nagas, mystical beings who bridge the earthly and cosmic realms in Hindu mythology.

 According to the Mahabharata [Maha:1.35], Adisesha was tasked by Lord Brahma to bear the weight of the world upon his many heads.
 His strength and endurance allowed him to take on this cosmic responsibility, becoming the foundation upon which the Earth rests.